Ayushaote/nirmaan-interview-scorer/README.md

 The backend relies on large NLP dependencies such as PyTorch and Sentence-Transformers, which exceed the Render free-tier (512 MB RAM) capacity.
 As a result, the deployed backend cannot load the model and remains non-functional, while the UI continues to work.

 [Frontend](https://nirmaan-interview-scorer-app.vercel.app/)
+NOTE: The deployed frontend is viewable online, but requires a locally running backend to generate scores.

 Phase 2 – Hugging Face (Working Prototype + UI)
 To still provide a working cloud demonstration, we built a Phase 2 version using Gradio hosted on Hugging Face Spaces.